zicklag/docs-1/docs/cloud/overview.md

+---
+description: Whether you're a hobbyist, startup or Fortune 500 enterprise, our flexible Cloud service lets you get up and running with Directus quickly.
+readTime: 12 minutes
+---

 # Overview

 > Whether you're a hobbyist, startup or Fortune 500 enterprise, our flexible Cloud service lets you get up and running